Death of Michael Leahy: Legal verdict

 The court, at the direction of the judge, found Roche not guilty of murder.
 The judge said that the jury "would not be safe in convicting the prisoner of murder, however strong their suspicion might be".
 Author Robert Curran says that the verdict is suggestive of the depth of belief in changelings in the community.
 There were several similar cases in rural Ireland in the 19th century.

 Popular culture

 Hannah Kent's novel, The Good People, takes inspiration from this case.
-Kent said that she could only find two primary source articles on the case after extensive research and many details about the case are unknown.
+Kent said that she could find only two primary source articles on the case after extensive research and many details about the case are unknown.